‘Masks required’ signs are coming down after Texas, Mississippi lift coronavirus restrictions

 Until a wide swath of the population is inoculated, research has proved masks to be among the most effective tools in decreasing the virus’s transmission.

-A CDC study released in November compared 81 counties in Kansas that chose not to enact a mask mandate with 24 counties that did.
+A Centers for Disease Control and Prevention study released in November compared 81 counties in Kansas that chose not to enact a mask mandate with 24 counties that did.
 At the time, infections were rising across the state, but the rates had been even higher in the 24 counties that opted to require masks.
 Within two months, the counties with mandates had stopped the runaway growth and began decreasing infections.
 Meanwhile, cases in the 81 counties with no mandates kept increasing.

 The effect of mask mandates is so strong that some modelers include them when projecting the deaths and infections a state will suffer in coming months.
 Texas and Mississippi’s actions this week have caused many to revise those estimates.